cscart/docs/en/addons/buy_more/index.rst

 Compatibility
 =============

     The add-on is compatible with CS-Cart and Multi-Vendor 4.12 and above.
     Minimum required PHP version is 7.1.
-The add-on does not support PHP 8.x yet.

     See more information about compatibility of our add-ons `here <https://docs.cs-cart.com/marketplace-addons/compatibility/index.html>`_.